 Arienne Henderson is a Regional Vice President of Operations at American Renal Associates (ARA).
 With nearly 30 years of experience in the dialysis industry as a registered professional nurse, Ms. Henderson has extensive knowledge in all dialysis modalities as well as facility operations.
 Her career has been focused on providing the best care to patients and enhancing the optimum quality of life by achieving the best outcomes.
 Prior to her current role as Regional Vice President, Ms. Henderson served as a Clinic Manager for ARA in Augusta, GA, and more recently served as Manager of Clinical & Regulatory Services, where she was responsible for establishing and monitoring the Total Quality Management Program in ARA facilities.
 She is an active ANNA member.

-Jennifer Hood is the Director of HR at American Renal Associates (ARA).
+Jennifer Hood is the Vice President of Human Resources at American Renal Associates (ARA).
 Prior to joining ARA, she served as a Human Resource Business Partner (HRBP) at ADP TotalSource, a Professional Employer Organization.
 In this role, she managed more than 100 client accounts while also serving as a Team Lead, providing supervision and guidance to other HRBPs.
 Ms. Hood worked closely with ARA during her tenure at ADP serving as ARA’s HRBP, where she was responsible for providing consultative services on human resources, worker’s compensation claims, payroll and benefits.
 Ms. Hood has a BA in Psychology from University of New Hampshire, obtained her Professional in Human Resources (PHR) certification from the HR Certification Institute in 2007 and received her SHRM-CP in 2015.

 Angie Howe is a Regional Vice President of Operations at American Renal Associates (ARA).
 With more than 20 years of experience in the dialysis industry, Ms. Howe has worked with patients across all modalities, including working with acute dialysis patients.
 As Clinic Manager at ARA, Ms. Howe opened her first clinic with ARA in Zanesville, OH in 2008 and has since assisted in opening two others in the area.
 Prior to her current role as Regional Vice President, Ms. Howe served as Clinical & Regulatory Manager, where she was responsible for ensuring clinics maintained CMS requirements and monitoring TQM outcomes and clinic schedules to optimize efficiency and cost effectives.